Crane1195/DIYB0XX/code/README.md

  * FFox angles (B0XX method, c stick) now almost work properly.
 Mod1+diagonal+cright/left do not work in Smash4, but do in Ultimate.
  * C stickless firefox angles function now.

-All the names above are the Discord names of users in the 20XX Discord, where this code is shared.
+All the names above are the Discord names of users in the 20XX Discord, where the original code was shared.